 When watering the lawn, set a timer, and don’t turn on the sprinklers when you are expecting rain.

-Look for cosmetics and items like a shampoo bar, that use less water and eliminate plastic packaging.
+Look for cosmetics and beauty items that use less water and eliminate plastic packaging.

 Long-Lasting Eco-Friendly Products